-I drowned myself in building a knowledge OS, not because it was trendy, but because I got tired of renting my brain to other people’s servers.
-Every note in Notion, Evernote, or Google Docs lives on someone else’s machine.
+I drowned myself in building a knowledge OS.
+Not for the trend.
+I got tired of renting my brain to other people's servers.
+Every note in Notion, Evernote, or Google Docs lives on someone else's machine.
 You pay monthly for the privilege.
 If they pivot, raise prices, or shut down, you scramble.
 You export.
 You lose context.

 I wanted something different.
 A system where I own the data.
 Where files sit on my hard drive as plain Markdown.
 Where no company can hold my knowledge hostage.
 And where every note compounds with the next one.
 Every connection surfaces something I forgot I knew.